pivotal-cf/docs-pks/_plans.hbs.md

 {{/ evalExpression }}
 1. Under **Name**, provide a unique name for the plan.
 1. Under **Description**, edit the description as needed.
-The plan description appears in the Services Marketplace, which developers can access by using the TKGI CLI.
+The plan description appears in the Services Marketplace, which developers can access by using the {{ vars.product_short }} CLI.
 {{# evalExpression "current_page.data.windowsclusters == true"}}
 1. Select **Enable HA Linux workers** to activate high availability Linux worker clusters.
 A high availability Linux worker cluster consists of three Linux worker nodes.